opensvc/docs.opensvc.com/source/agent.configure.rst

 	sudo nodemgr set --param node.dbopensvc --value https://collector.opensvc.com sudo nodemgr set --param node.dbopensvc --value https://collector.opensvc.com/feed/default/call/xmlrpc

 The compliance framework uses a separate xmlrpc entrypoint.
-The ``node.dbcompliance`` can be set to override the default, which is deduced from the ``node.dbopensvc`` value.
+The :kw:`node.dbcompliance` can be set to override the default, which is deduced from the :kw:`node.dbopensvc` value.

 ::